Laura Fuentes

 Roasted Red Peppers

 No store-bought roasted pepper will ever taste as good as the homemade version, and you only need one ingredient: bell peppers.
-The simplicity of this ingredient and the process of making it is no reflection of the amount of flavor and vibrancy it offers.
+And the simplicity of the process is no reflection of the amount of flavor and vibrancy it offers.

-Not to mention, one batch of homemade roasted red peppers gives you plenty more bang for your buck.
+Not to mention, one batch of homemade oven-roasted red peppers gives you plenty more bang for your buck.
+By the way, if you love fajitas, my recipe for roasting peppers with onions is another to try!

 red pepper halves on a baking sheet before roasting